Homepage

 • If this is something you are struggling with, we have therapists available to support you here

-As the temperature is warming, people are gradually shedding clothes and revealing skin, wearing skimpy shorts, vest tops and sandals.
+In the warmer weather, people typically shed layers of clothes and reveal more skin, wearing skimpy shorts, vest tops and sandals.
 For many of us though, the thought of baring flesh and exposing limbs can automatically induce a bout of anxiety.

-The pressure to have achieved the bikini body seems to be pressing from all angles.
+The pressure to have achieved a perfect 'summer body' seems to be pressing from all angles.
 Instagram is full of pictures of beach-honed bodies and eating plans promising quick results.
-Conversations at the water cooler from well-meaning friends increasingly focus on holidays and summer parties.
+Conversations at the water cooler from well-meaning friends increasingly focus on holidays, weddings and summer parties.
 You might feel that the only way you can cope with this impending pressure is to opt for a dietary overhaul or liquid shakes for several weeks.
 However, before, you venture down this potentially damaging journey towards your poor body and eating habits, stop and take a pause.

 Here are five survival tips for feeling body confident now: